boltlabs-inc/key-mgmt-spec/system-functionalities.md

 Output:
 - Client output:
-    - Either a success indicator OR `arbitrary_key`, the arbitrary secret that is backed up remotely.
+    - Either a success indicator OR `arbitrary_key`, the arbitrary secret that is stored remotely.
 - Server output:
     - A success indicator.